 - there are exceptional circumstances which prevent the applicant from being able to meet the requirements prior to entry to the UK.

-A person who is in the UK on a fiancé(e) visa can switch from a fiancé(e) visa to a spouse visa from inside the UK as soon he/she has registered his marriage with his/her partner.
-Such application for switching from a fiancé(e) visa to a spouse visa is made online using application form FLR (M) before the expiry of the fiancé(e) visa.
-As specialist fiancé(e) visa solicitors, we can provide Super Priority Service for applications for switching from fiancé(e) visa to spouse visa and get a decision on your application within 24 hours of the biometrics enrolment date.
+A person who is in the UK on a fiancé visa can switch from a fiancé visa to a spouse visa from inside the UK as soon as he/she has registered their marriage with his/her partner.
+An application to switch from a fiancé(e) visa to a spouse visa is made online using the FLR (M) application form before the fiancé(e) visa expires.
+As specialist fiancé(e) visa solicitors, we can provide Super Priority Service for applications to switch from a fiancé(e) visa to a spouse visa, and obtain a decision on your application within 24 hours of your biometrics enrolment date.

 Can I Re-Apply For Fiancé(e) Visa Entry Clearance After The Refusal?